KooperL/marketo-developer.en/help/rest-api/rest-api.md

 ![New Role](assets/new-role.png)

 Now back to the Users tab and click Invite New User.
-Give your user a descriptive name that indicates that it is an API user, and an Email Address and click **Next**.
+Give your user a descriptive name that indicates that it is an API user, and an Email Address and click **[!UICONTROL Next]**.

 ![New User Info](assets/new-user-info.png)

-Then, check the API Only option and award your user the API role that you created and click **Next**.
+Then, check the API Only option and award your user the API role that you created and click **[!UICONTROL Next]**.

 ![New User Permissions](assets/new-user-permissions.png)

-To complete the user creation process, click **Send**.
+To complete the user creation process, click **[!UICONTROL Send]**.

 ![New User Message](assets/new-user-message.png)

-Next, go to the Admin menu and click **LaunchPoint**.
+Next, go to the Admin menu and click **[!UICONTROL LaunchPoint]**.

 ![Launchpoint](assets/admin-launchpoint.png)